boblogdev/stargate_quiz/assets/docs/testing.md

 ### Resolved Bugs

+- [x] Due to the answer being indexed beyond the actual length of the choices, some responses were being displayed incorrectly and without a valid answer.
+This was fixed for both easy and hard question sets.

+- [x] Originally, the gray overlay I applied to the background only covered the viewport height, which was unintended.
+As a result, the overlay was modified to extend to 100% of the screen.

 ### Other Issues

 After transitioning from using the Cloud IDE Gitpod to Code Anywhere, I decided to clone my repository to my local device.

 However, I encountered an issue where the global configurations for VSCode on my device were not set up correctly because of a previous(I own) GitHub account that was logged in.
 This has resulted in the appearance of two contributors to the code, when in reality there was only one.
 I have acknowledged this in my commits.